Israeli settlement factory sparks Super Bowl-sized controversy

 SodaStream's is one of several hundred factories in some 20 Israeli-run industrial zones in the occupied territories that along with settlement farms employ some 53,000 Palestinians, about half without permits or proper contracts.

-Israeli labor watchdog Kav LaOved says a lack of oversight over enforcement of minimum wages and worker rights in West Bank factories reflects Israel's pro-settler policies.
+Israeli labour watchdog Kav LaOved says a lack of oversight over enforcement of minimum wages and worker rights in West Bank factories reflects Israel's pro-settler policies.

 ECONOMIC PRIZE